richardanaya/legacy_wabisabi/README.md

 #[no_mangle]
 pub fn init() {
-    register_scope("/dev/cowbell");
+    // module declares "I'm going to handle all file operations related to this path" register_scope("/dev/cowbell");
 }

 #[no_mangle]
 pub fn write(path: CString, data_ptr: usize, data_len: usize) {
-    js!(window.alert).invoke_1("clonk!");
+    // writing any data to this file triggers an alert js!(window.alert).invoke_1("clonk!");
 }

 #[no_mangle]
 pub fn name() -> usize {
-    cstr("cowbell")
+    // this is the name that will show up under /kernel/modules/ cstr("cowbell")
 }
 ```